-The Data Protection Act 1988 has now been superseded by the EU General Data Protection Regulation (GDPR) and this procedure sets out the ways in which the Academy will meet the requirements of GDPR.
+The Data Protection Act 1988 has now been superseded by the EU General Data Protection Regulation (GDPR) and Data Protection Act 2018 is also in force and this procedure sets out the ways in which the Academy will meet the requirements of GDPR.
 Many of the GDPR's concepts and principles are similar to those of the Data Protection Act but there are also new elements and significant enhancements.

 Employees are entitled to access certain records and can seek compensation for damage or distress suffered as a result of a breach of the Regulation.
-This means that all managers should take especial care when recording information about their staff.
+This means that all managers should take special care when recording information about their staff.